-Minnesota law states that less restrictive interventions must be considered and ultimately ruled out prior to pursuing guardianship/conservatorship to ensure there is no other way to provide for the care, safety and financial management of the person with questionable capacity.
+Minnesota law (2020) states that less restrictive alternatives must be considered and tried prior to pursuing guardianship/conservatorship to ensure there is no other way to provide for the care, safety, and financial management of the person.
+Once the less restrictive alternatives have been tried, the court requires an explanation of which alternatives were tried and for how long, why they did not work, and what unmet need(s) the person still has that cannot be addressed without guardianship.
 Less restrictive alternatives to guardianship and conservatorship include:

 - Use of a Health Care Directive (formerly known as power of attorney for health care or living will) and/or the development of a Supported Decision Making plan to identify people who can help the person with decision making